 A bacteria is a very small organism composed of a single cell, while a virus is even smaller.

-“Infections due to viruses are much more common than infections due to bacteria, especially during the fall and winter,” Dr. Rosa says.
+“Infections due to viruses are much more common than infections due to bacteria, especially during the fall and winter,” Manders says.

-Common viral infections include colds, the flu and bronchitis.
+Common viral infections include colds, COVID-19, the flu and bronchitis.
 Viruses are the main cause of sinusitis and sore throats, although, in a very small number of cases, these infections can be caused by bacteria as well.
-Skin infections (cellulitis) and urinary tract infections are common kinds of bacterial infections.
+Skin infections (cellulitis), pneumonia and urinary tract infections are common kinds of bacterial infections.

-“If you have a fever of over 100.4 F, a fast heart rate of more than 100 beats per minute, or are feeling very short of breath, then you should see a health care provider,” Dr. Rosa says.
+“If you have a fever over 103 F, a fever that lasts more than five days, a fast heart rate of more than 100 beats per minute or are feeling very short of breath, then you should see a healthcare provider,” Manders says.

 When to Take Antibiotics